 Abbott offers over 30 years of experience in local government operations including, planning, community and economic development, building construction, budgets, responding to the public’s inquiries and listening to suggestions.

-Gene was born and raised in St. Paul, Minnesota.
-He is a college graduate from the University of Minnesota - Institute of Technology.
-He obtained a Bachelor of Science degree in Civil Engineering, specializing in structural analysis and design.
-He is also a licensed Professional Engineer.
-Abbott is employed full time with the City of Lakeville as Supervisor of Inspections overseeing all building construction projects.
-He works with homeowners, contractors, architects, engineers and developers throughout the construction process.
+Abbott was born and raised in St. Paul, Minnesota.
+He is a college graduate from the University of Minnesota.
+He obtained a Bachelor of Science degree in Civil Engineering, with a concentration in structural analysis and design.
+He is a licensed Professional Engineer.
+Abbott is employed with the City of Lakeville as Supervisor of Inspections overseeing all building construction activities.
+He is also principal engineer with Abbott, Robinson & Associates providing engineering consulting services.
+He has worked with homeowners, contractors, architects, engineers and developers.
 He is currently Co-Chair for the State of Minnesota Code Development Structural Advisory Committee and has authored several code changes nationally.